Joseph C. Fratto Jr.

-Joseph C. Fratto Jr. currently presides as a Utah Third Judicial District court judge for Salt Lake County.
+Joseph C. Fratto Jr. presided as a Utah Third Judicial District court judge for Salt Lake County.
 He was appointed to the bench in 1997 by Utah Governor Michael O. Leavitt.

 Early life and education

-Fratto was born on September 28, 1949 in Salt Lake City, Utah.
+Fratto was born on September 28, 1949, in Salt Lake City, Utah.
 After graduating from South High School, Fratto attended the University of Utah where he received a Bachelor of Arts degree.
 Fratto received his Juris Doctor degree from the University of Utah College of Law in 1975.
 In addition to his legal practice Fratto has taught in the paralegal programs at both Westminster College and Salt Lake Community College.

 Career

 Following his graduation from law school, Fratto joined the Salt Lake Legal Defenders Association where he was a staff attorney until 1979.
 He thereafter worked as a private practitioner with his father in the firm of Fratto and Fratto, handling both civil and criminal cases.

 Fratto was appointed to the bench in 1997 by then Governor Michael O. Leavitt.
-Fratto was certified by the Utah Judicial Council to stand for reelection, having successfully passed his judicial performance evaluations by attorneys, jurors and courtroom staff.
-He was successfully retained in office by the voters in 2009.
+Fratto was retained in Utah's judicial retention elections, including his last such election in 2009.
+Fratto retired from the bench in December 2011.